Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Problem Setup

-We follow the formulation in \eqref{eq:gen_eq} to build OE-free, OOD detectors and use the energy metric to implement the scoring function $E$.
-In particular, we use the free energy function defined as: where $\mathcal{F}_{\theta}^{k}$ denotes the logit of class $k$ for sample $\mathbf{x}$ and $T$ is the temperature scaling parameter.
-Following~\cite{liu2020energy}, we design the OOD detector $G$ with the energy metric as follows: Here, $\tau$ is a user-defined threshold for detection.
-Since the ID data is expected to be characterized by low energy in comparison to OOD, we use negative energy scores to align with the notion that ID samples have higher scores over OOD samples.
+\paragraph{OOD Detector Design.} A variety of OOD detection frameworks currently exist in the literature, ranging from energy-based~\cite{liu2020energy} to density-based~\cite{lee2018simple,morningstar2021density} and constrastively trained detectors~\cite{sehwagssd,tack2020csi}.
+While our approach does not make any assumptions and can be used with any detector, we focus on energy based detectors and margin-based calibration in this work, which continue to be highly competitive in vision applications~\cite{yang2021scood}.
+The free energy function for discriminative models~\cite{liu2020energy} maps an input $\mathbf{x}$ to a deterministic scalar $E(\mathbf{x}; \theta)$ that is linearly aligned with log-likelihood $\log({P_{\text{ {ID}}}({\mathrm{x}}}))$.
+Mathematically, $E(\mathbf{x}; \theta) = -T~\log \sum_{k=1}^{K} \exp{\mathcal{F}_{\theta}^{k}(\mathbf{x})/T},$ where $\mathcal{F}_{\theta}^{k}$ denotes the logit for class $k$ and $T$ is the temperature scaling parameter.
+We adopt the energy function to train an OOD detector $G$ alongside the classifier, similar to~\cite{liu2020energy} where $G$ is defined as, Here, $\tau$ is a user-defined threshold for detection.
+Since the training data is expected to be characterized by low energy in comparison to OOD, we use negative energy scores to align with the notion that ID samples should have higher scores over OOD samples.